s53zo/spot-collector/README.md

     --server3 and --server4: Addresses and ports for additional servers.
     --note1, --note2, --note3, --note4: Descriptive notes for each server.
     --debug: Enable debug logging for troubleshooting.
+    --login-prompt "callsign: ": Send this prompt to the client.
+Some SW needs this to establish the connection.

 4. **Example command:**
    ```bash